Enrico Macias: Career

 His American debut, at a sold-out Carnegie Hall concert, took place on 17 February 1968.
-He continued to tour the United States, singing in Chicago, Dallas and Los Angeles.
+He continued to tour the United States, singing in Chicago, Dallas, and Los Angeles.
 In Quebec, Canada, he was warmly welcomed as a Francophone artist.

-In 1971, he returned to the Paris Olympia, then went to the Royal Albert Hall in London, and back to Japan, Canada, Italy and Spain.
+In 1971, he performed at the Paris Olympia, then at the Royal Albert Hall in London, and back to Japan, Canada, Italy, and Spain.
 A second US tour culminated in a concert at Carnegie Hall in 1972.
-In 1974, he gave ten shows at the Uris Theater on Broadway, and also at the Olympia for the sixth time since his debut.
+In 1974, he gave ten shows at the Uris Theater on Broadway, and also at the Olympia for the sixth time since his debut there.

 He toured France and went twice to Israel in 1976 and 1978.

 He was invited to Egypt by the Egyptian President Anwar El Sadat to sing for peace.
 This came after Macias had been banned from Arab countries for many years, despite keeping his popularity with Arab and ethnic audiences in the Middle East and North Africa.
 In Egypt, he sang in front of 20,000 people at the foot of the Pyramids.
-After Sadat's assassination, he wrote a song dedicated to the late president entitled "Un berger vient de tomber".
+After Sadat's assassination, he wrote a song dedicated to the late president entitled "Un berger vient de tomber" ("A shepherd has just fallen").

-In 1988, he had a big hit with "Zingarella", particularly in Israel and Turkey upon his tour in both countries in addition to South Korea.
+In 1988, he had a big hit with "Zingarella", particularly in Israel and Turkey, which he toured in addition to South Korea.

-In April 1992, he tried acting in a play adapted from English, called Quelle Nuit.
+In April 1992, he tried acting in a play adapted from the English repertoire, called Quelle Nuit (What a night).
 He also had a role as a local judge in the French TV film Monsieur Molina.

 In July 2019, Macias played himself in the comedy Family Business, broadcast on Netflix.

+He also wrote Hatikva's most famous recording, the Israeli anthem, recorded in 1993 for his album "À Suzy".

 Albums and singles

 Of great popularity were his 1960s Oriental-influenced songs like "Adieu mon pays" (also known as "J'ai quitté mon pays"), "Les filles de mon pays", "L'Oriental", "Entre l'orient et l'occident" and tribute songs like "Le violon de mon père" (to his father), and "Mon chanteur préferé" (a tribute to his father-in-law Cheikh Raymond).

 He was also popular with the French interpretation of "'Oh guitare, guitare" and the Spanish versions of "El Porompompero" and "Solenzara".

-Big French hits include "Paris, tu m'as pris dans tes bras", "La femme de mon ami", "Non je n'ai pas oublié", "La France de mon enfance", "Les gens du nord" and "Les filles de mon pays".
+French hits include "Paris, tu m'as pris dans tes bras", "La femme de mon ami", "Non je n'ai pas oublié", "La France de mon enfance", "Les gens du nord" and "Les filles de mon pays".

-He has sung in many languages including French, Italian, Spanish, Hebrew, Turkish, Greek, English, Armenian, Arabic and many of its dialects, and recently in Yiddish.
+He has sung in many languages including French, Italian, Spanish, Hebrew, Turkish, Greek, English, Armenian, Arabic and some of its dialects, as well as in Yiddish.